 - Sales Lead Generation Process

-Lead generation campaigns are a useful tool to plan and implement an outreach targetted at a particular segment of your Total Addressable Market.
+Lead generation campaigns are a useful tool to plan and implement an outreach targeted at a particular segment of your Total Addressable Market.
 It enables the company to deliver a more customized and personalized message and build a more genuine business conversation with a potential client.